 Of course, the tools in the film rely on feeling what you imagine, which happens inside the body, but we aren't taken through that process.
 So, the tools presented will only get you so far, and should, obviously, be considered an excellent starting point.

-Going toward your body is as–if not more–vital to healing than going toward your cognition and re-framing your mindset.
+Going toward your body is as vital to healing as going toward your cognition and re-framing your mindset.

 I am a person who needs to understand WHY.
 Once I know why, I can almost always free that "why thing" blocking my growth.